-Apple’s iOS 11.4.1 update is a point upgrade and it could have a significant impact on your device’s performance.
-While most of you should install the iOS 11.4.1 update today, others might benefit from waiting a few more hours, a few more days, or even a few weeks.
+Apple’s iOS 11.4.1 update is a point upgrade, but it could have a significant impact on your device’s performance.
+While most people should install the iOS 11.4.1 update today, others might benefit from waiting a few more hours, a few more days, or even a few more weeks.

 iOS 11.4.1 is the company’s latest release for iOS 11 users.
 And like all point upgrades, iOS 11.4.1 is focused on fixing bugs and improving security.

 The iOS 11.4.1 update isn’t a milestone upgrade, but it’s still a sizable download for iPhone, iPad, and iPod touch models.
 If you’re coming from iOS 11.4, the update is several hundred megabytes.
 It’s a 225.6MB download for the iPhone X.